Ian Subiabre

-Ian Martín Subiabre (born 1 January 2007) is an Argentine footballer who plays as a winger for River Plate.
+Ian Martín Subiabre (born 1 January 2007) is an Argentine professional footballer who plays as a winger and forward for Argentine Primera Division club Tigre, on loan from River Plate.
+Subiabre also plays for the Argentina national U20 team.

 Early and personal life

 Subiabre was born in Comodoro Rivadavia in the Chubut Province of Argentina to former footballer Martín Subiabre, who played for CAI and Huracán de Comodoro Rivadavia.
 His paternal grandparents are Chilean, and because of this his father earned the nickname Chile while playing.

 Club career

 Inheriting his passion for football from his father, Subiabre's first club was El Lobo in his native Comodoro Rivadavia, whom he joined at the age of four.
 He joined the academy of his father's former club, CAI, at the age of seven, but the following year he was given the opportunity to play briefly for River Plate, the club he had supported as a child.

 He would remain officially with CAI, due to the long travelling distance from Comodoro Rivadavia to Buenos Aires, though he would return to River Plate semi-regularly to feature for their youth teams.
 In August 2021, he trialled with River Plate, who offered him a contract beginning in January of the following year.
 He signed his first professional contract with the club in April 2023, penning a three-year deal.

 In November 2023, River Plate manager Martín Demichelis stated that Subiabre, alongside teammates Agustín Ruberto and Ulises Giménez, would feature in the senior squad's pre-season preparations.